Fabryczna: Flood of 1997

 The northern part of Fabryczna district was severely damaged in the flood of 1997, especially in the Kozanów neighbourhood, which remained flooded for two weeks.
 Food and medicines were supplied to its inhabitants with the help of the military.
 The source of the flooding of this neighbourhood was not the Oder itself but the Bystrzyca, a small river which flows into the Oder in the proximity of Kozanów.

 Landmarks

-Fabryczna is home to the Wroclaw Municipal Stadium as well as several parks including Park Zachodni, and Park Tysiąclecia.
+Fabryczna is home to the Wrocław Municipal Stadium as well as several parks including Park Zachodni, and Park Tysiąclecia.
 The A8 highway runs through he district.
 The Milenijny and Rędziński bridges connect it to the other side of the Oder.
 The dzielnica is the location of the Magnolia Park shopping mall.
 It is also the home of the Wrocław Airport.

 Geography

 Climate

 This area has few extremes of temperature and ample precipitation in all months.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate).